-In an upcoming article, we will talk more about shooting.
-But first, we want to take a look at why it’s so important to tackle some physical conditioning before your next Wyoming hunt – or any western hunt for that matter.
+For more about shooting, check out our previous article here.
+But here, we want to take a look at why it’s so important to tackle some physical conditioning before your next Wyoming hunt – or any western hunt for that matter.

 There’s still plenty of time before next fall.
 Here’s why you shouldn’t wait to get started.